bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

 There is not much to the example above.
-We use [LwjglApplicationConfiguration](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/backends/lwjgl/LwjglApplicationConfiguration.html) to set our games resolution.
+We use [LwjglApplicationConfiguration](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/backends/lwjgl/LwjglApplicationConfiguration.html) to configure our games resolution.
 It has a lot of options to play around with, like capping FPS and other performance tweaks, but for now we'll keep it simple.
 The second thing we do is create a [LwjglApplication](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/backends/lwjgl/LwjglApplication.html) and pass our game adapter and config to that.

 Lastly we need an actual game adapter that will contain our game.
-To make we simply extend the [KtxApplicationAdapter](https://github.com/libktx/ktx/blob/master/app/src/main/kotlin/ktx/app/application.kt) and override the methods we want to use.
-For our super simple black screen overriding `render` to clear the screen is enough.
+To make one we simply extend the [KtxApplicationAdapter](https://github.com/libktx/ktx/blob/master/app/src/main/kotlin/ktx/app/application.kt) and override the methods we want to use.
+For our black screen overriding `render` to clear the screen is enough.
 And that's it!
+Now simply run the `main` method and a black screen should appear.

 # Let there be light